 Do you want to start a dental office business?
 If you are a dentist and want to earn lots of money while also serving the society, you should definitely start this business.
-But before you consider how to start a dental consulting business, you must prepare a comprehensive business plan for it.
+But before you consider how to start a dentistry business, you must prepare a comprehensive business plan for it.
 The business plan will help you in acquiring the license for your business from the state and will also help you take important decisions for the startup.
-In case you don’t know how to write a dentist business plan, you can take help from this sample business plan of a dental office business startup named ‘Spear’s Dental Clinic’.
+In case you don’t know how to write a dentistry business plan, you can take help from this sample business plan of a dentistry business startup named ‘Spear’s Dental Clinic’.

 2.1 The Dental Business

 Spear’s Dental Clinic will be a licensed, registered and insured dental consultancy clinic which will provide all sorts of dental consultancy and treatment services to its customers.
 The business will be located at a 10 minutes’ drive from the center of Boston and the location is ideal to open dental office.

 Spear’s Dental Clinic is a sole proprietorship owned by Dr. John Spear, an experienced dentist from Boston.
 The company’s main management framework comprises of sales executives, dentists, and nurses.